Disaster Movie: Plot

 On their way to the museum where Amy is trapped, the group runs into Batman, who informs them that they must go to evacuation buses and that there will be no chance of survival if they go to save Amy.
 With time against them, Princess Giselle kills Speed Racer, and the group hijacks his Mach Five, which contains Michael Jackson and Bubbles in the trunk, to drive to the museum.
 At the museum, they save Amy, who reveals that the Crystal Skull is the only thing that can stop the end of the world.
-Calvin and the Princess then find that the museum doors are closed and all of the artifacts have come alive, including Po from Kung Fu Panda, who fights Calvin but is defeated.
+Calvin and the Princess then find that the museum doors are closed and all of the artifacts have come alive, including Po from Kung Fu Panda, who fist-fights and duels Calvin but is then defeated.
 When Calvin makes out with the Princess, Calvin accidentally pulls her wig and discovers that she is actually a transvestite.
 While this happens, "Po" takes out a katana and simultaneously kills Calvin and the Princess.

 Meanwhile, Will and Amy run into a nude Beowulf, who fights with Will.
 After Amy stabs "Beowulf" in the back, Will and Amy encounter Indiana Jones, who is revealed to be Will's father.
 "Indy" tries to put the Crystal Skull on the altar, but he flies through a stained glass window in the room.
 Will does it instead, and he averts further destruction.
 Will and Amy have a wedding ceremony performed by "The Guru Shitka", which ends with a musical number about all of the characters in the film dating each other (having sex in the unrated version) parodying "I'm Fucking Matt Damon" by Sarah Silverman and the film closes with the "Chipmunks" getting crushed to death by a falling cow before the credits start to roll.